Ryanfsdf/rhythm-tetris/README.md

 # Rhythm Tetris

 Tetris with pieces that drop to your claps!
+Or plays faster in a louder environment.
-Or to the beat of your own music files!
 Made with C++ / Python2.7

 Python Modules:
  - PyAudio